walkeranthonyp/MAAT/README.md

 The MAAT framework is a model wrapper and a model coding syntax that can be used to define a model of a system.
 The wrapper and the model system are separated and the syntax allows the wrapper to pass system-model specific information to the model without any system-model specific information contained in the wrapper.
 All system-model specific information is contained within the system model and initialisation files.
-This separation of wrapper and system model allows rapid development of new system models and system model components (e.g. process representations) withou the need to edit the wrapper.
+This separation of wrapper and system model allows rapid development of new system models and system model components (e.g. process representations) without the need to edit the wrapper.

 Current systems models that come packaged with the MAAT are a leaf-scale model of photosynthesis, a simple ground-water model detailed in Dai et al (2017 WRR), and a simple 'Hello World' type example and template for building new system models.